Kamcord: SDK

 Kamcord's initial product was an embeddable SDK for iOS which allowed users to record game clips and highlights.
 Once recorded, the user could upload the clip to Kamcord's platform which incorporated social features like profiles, comments, and sharing.

 At its height, nearly 500 games utilized Kamcord's SDK including True Skate, My Talking Tom, and Goat Simulator.
 In 2014 they expanded their SDK into Android and exceeded 25 million clips shared from over 1 million gamers.

 Transition to Live Streaming

 On July 23, 2015 Kamcord launched a live streaming service along with a partner program for mobile game streamers.
 The company redesigned their iOS app, Android app, and website to prominently feature mobile game live streaming content.
 On Dec.
 17th 2015 Kamcord released a mobile game broadcasting feature for their Android app.
 This enables direct-from-device streaming for Android 5.0 users, without the use of a computer to mirror the device.

 Shots

 In late September, Kamcord announced they would be discontinuing live streaming service to focus solely on the recently introduced shots feature.
-October 10, 2016 Kamcord shut down their live streaming service and within a few months had transitioned fully into a social network for short form mobile screen content until completely shutting down its services.
+On October 10, 2016 Kamcord shut down their live streaming service and within a few months had transitioned fully into a social network for short form mobile screen content.

-Present Kamcord

-As of 2020, Kamcord is an informational site for business, growth, health, lifestyle, etc.
+In November 2017, Kamcord was announced to shut down and the team joined Lyft.